 When it comes to outdoor furniture, everyone wants the perfect balance between good-looking and long-lasting.
 People prize certain woods, such as mahogany, for their stunning color.
 Others value materials for their strength, like hardy greenwood.
-It’s rare to find both qualities in the same wood so that it can survive the elements out on your patio.
+It’s rare to find both qualities in the same wood so that it can continue to look great while it endures the elements out on your patio.

 As design trends change, teak remains a popular pick due to its blend of timeless beauty and unmatched durability.
 With this wood’s many merits and the broad selection of outdoor teak furniture available, it’s easy to see why this species has earned the nickname King of Timbers.